 CALCULATING WORD COUNTS

-So if your partner agency uses a flat cost per word rate and doesn’t take TMs into account, you should be asking why this is the case, as it’s likely costing you a lot of money.
+If TMs are implemented correctly and updated regularly, it is possible to achieve huge savings.
+So if your partner agency uses a flat cost per word rate and doesn’t take TMs into account, it is likely costing you a lot of money.

 Not all translation projects are created equally, so they shouldn’t be priced that way.
 Taking the following considerations into account will allow you to adopt a more flexible model that caters to your needs more effectively.